thomaspoignant/go-feature-flag/docs/data_collection/index.md

+---
+sidebar_position: 1
+---

-# Data format / Export data
+# Export data

 If you want to export data about how your flag are used, you can use the **`DataExporter`**.
 It collects all the variations events and can save these events on several locations: